Ominous-Josef/Ominous-Josef/README.md

 -->
 # Hey there! 👋

-I'm Jossy Jones, a Software Developer based in Nigeria.
+I'm Joseph Ohwonohwo, a Software Developer based in Nigeria.
 Welcome to my GitHub profile!

 ## About Me